 - Artwork Size: 25.4 x 35.6 cm (10 x 14 ins)

 - Ground: canvas panel

 - Frame: Yes, available without

 Though the light was bright, there was a lot of cloud collecting to the South, increasingly shrouding the sun.
-I had to work quickly because there was a very particular warm early morning light illuminating the cliffs, and adding an interesting nuance to the surface of the sea, which was rapidly disappearing.
-Worth the early rise.
+I had to work quickly because there was a very particular warm early morning light illuminating the cliffs.

-A linocut limited edition print of the Flamborough Head (new) Lighthouse in the next cove along, sold out quite quickly, perhaps because of the popularity of this unique area – the only chalk cliffs in the North of the UK, I understand.
+A linocut limited edition print of the Flamborough Head (new) Lighthouse in the next cove along, sold out quite quickly.
+Perhaps helped by the popularity of this unique area – the only chalk cliffs in the North of the UK, I understand.